[DFP2024] N. Averna: Introduction to Morse theory.

 MSC: 57R19, 57N65, 58A05, 57R45, 37C99.

 Abstract: The goal of this work is to classify through the degree the homotopy types of continuous maps into real projective spaces with domain the sphere (of the same dimension) or the given projective space.
 To that end, we will study the liftings of this maps to the universal covering (another sphere) and the homotopies between them, as well as the conditions that these homotopies must satisfy to give rise to homotopies between the original maps.
 A really helpful tool for this end will be the Brouwer- Hopf Theorem, which classifies the homotopy type of continuous maps from a compact manifold to the sphere.
+In the last sections we study the functoriality on the domain and make the comparison wirh homotopy groups.

 Keywords: Degree, even/odd homotopy, Brouwer-Hopf Theorem, covering spaces, homotopy lifting, real projective space, homotopy type.